AndreaVSoler/AndreaVSoler/README.md

 ### Hi there 👋

-My name is Andrea Viñas Soler.
-I am an economist located in Barcelona, Spain.
+My name is Andrea and I am an economist located in Barcelona, Spain.

 - 🏫 Master's graduate in International Trade, Finance, and Development at the Barcelona School of Economics
 - 🔭 I’m currently searching for field research assistant positions in Africa.